If you follow along on Instagram, it should be no surprise that Tulum is one of my favorite tropical destinations.

 Explore the Tulum Art Scene

-Tulum has definitely been the hotspot of arts and culture within the Riviera Maya for awhile.
+Tulum has definitely been the hotspot of arts and culture within the Riviera Maya for a while.
 But in 2018, Tulum upped the ante even more by welcoming in a new arts and culture festival, Art With Me, that launched with a bang.

 It’s been running successfully every year since and brings thousands of visitors to experience the best of Tulum’s art and culture scene and enjoy live music, all while listening to speakers discuss ways to keep Tulum sustainable and eco-conscious.

 By complete coincidence, my trip last November to Tulum coincided with this event, and while I didn’t take part in any of the activities, I was able to experience some of the art installations as a byproduct.
-Even if you’re not planning on visiting around the same time, you can definitely get a taste of the art scene in Tulum as some installations have remained permanently.

 Honestly, with such unique architecture being a staple at the hotels and restaurants in Tulum, exploring this destination often feels like walking through one giant outdoor art museum.